league-of-legends-devs/LoL-item-sets/README.md

 Thanks to [corylulu](https://github.com/corylulu) for the help.

 0.1.2
-Bug fix : trying to fix the crash when launching the application.
-Waiting for feedback.
+Bug fix : fixed the crash when launching the application.

 0.1.1
 Added some checks for the Registery (option : "Launch on Windows startup").